vaab/lokavaluto-web-application/README.md

 npx cordova-res --skip-config --copy
 ```

-## Theme customization
+##### Customization

-You can customize the app's theme by setting properties in the
+We'll need to bake in the `config.json`, so make sure to provide a
-`dist/config.json` file (see the `src/assets/custom-variables.scss`
+fully configured `dist/config.json` file.

-for a reference of what you can customize).
+Note that you can theme your app's colors, you might want to check the

-See the `public/config.example.json` for a complete
+`public/config.sample.json` for a complete example of customizing
-example of customizing your theme in the main config file.
+your theme and the main variable.

-## Prepare app for build
+##### Sync app folders with the build assets

 This will copy the assets from `dist/` folder into the android and iOS
 directories and make sure the platforms have all their needed